Bill Fraccio: Early life and career

 Bill Fraccio attended New York City's American School of Design, where classmate Fred Kida introduced him to comic-book art.
 A lack of published credits in many early comics generally, and by Fraccio in particular, makes credit-confirmation difficult, but Fraccio's reported professional debut was inking a 1940s "Iron Ace" story by another fellow student, Bob Fujitani, in a Hillman Periodicals comic.
 Fraccio also reportedly contributed to DS Publishing titles including Exposed and Gangsters Can't Win; to the Fawcett Comics feature "Commando Yank" in America's Greatest Comics; and to backup features in Lev Gleason Publications' Daredevil Comics.

-He confirmably contributed to EC Comics titles, including The Crypt of Terror No. 17 (May 1950); to Youthful Comics, including Captain Science No. 5 (Aug.
+He confirmably contributed to EC Comics titles, including The Crypt of Terror No. 17 (May 1950); to Youthful Magazines, including Captain Science No. 5 (Aug.
 1951); and to Trojan Comics, including Attack! #6–7 (March–May 1953) and Crime Smashers No. 15 (March 1953).
 Fraccio then began beginning his long association with Charlton, starting with the premiere issue (#22, March 1956) of writer Jerry Siegel's Mr. Muscles, about a wrestler who gains super strength and fights crime.
 The series had taken over the numbering of a defunct comic, Blue Beetle — which, coincidentally, Fraccio would draw for several issues upon that superhero series' revival in 1964.